Disable Microsoft Edge VPN

 Can I disable Edge VPN on mobile too?

 Yes.
 Open Edge on your mobile device, go to Settings > Privacy or Security, and toggle off Edge Secure Network or any VPN-related options.
+Which vpn is the best vpn: a comprehensive guide to choosing the right vpn in 2025

 Will disabling Edge VPN improve my internet speed?

 It can.
 If Edge Secure Network was routing traffic, removing that overlay may reduce latency and improve speeds, particularly if you’re connected to a network with strict routing rules.
-Free vpn extension for edge browser: how to choose, install, and safely use free Edge VPN extensions in 2025

 If I disable Edge VPN, is my privacy protected?